timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-11-15
+# Objectives for Today 2021-11-16

-- Update the Key Performance Indicators
+- Allow game to change the sky settings in ice Engine
-- Update the weekly topic in Discord and Reddit
+- Create a sky editor for TrackBuilder
-- Brainstorm some catchy titles for stream.
+- Load the skies in Rally of Rockets
-- Brainstorm some more weekly topic questions.
+- Refactor / new feature of allowing an ice Graphic to set shader uniforms
-- Video editing for the final YouTube devlog videos.
+  - This would allow each rocket car to have its own antenna properly working.
-- Write an article: How I put a game written in C++ in your web browser!
+- If there is time remaining put the perspective / FoV matrix in the ice Camera object.

 **Coming Soon**